How To Design a Bulletproof Customer Experience

 Employee Training

-This includes the hiring and onboarding process but also any ongoing training.
+This includes the hiring and onboarding process, but also any ongoing training.
 Employees who lack proper training may not have the necessary skills or knowledge to address customer needs effectively.
 This gap can lead to misunderstandings, incorrect information, or an inability to solve problems, resulting in a negative customer experience.

 Lack of Empowerment and Flexibility